• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The American Bull-Aussie dogs have great intelligence.
+• Intelligence Rating: Smart: The American Bull-Aussie dogs have great intelligence.

-• Trainability: American Bull-Aussie dogs are easy to train.
+• Training Difficulty: American Bull-Aussie dogs are easy to train.

-• Grooming: Easy to groom: The American Bull-Aussie doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The American Bull-Aussie doesn't require a lot of grooming.

-• Watchdog Ability: American Bull-Aussie dogs are one of the best watchdogs.
+• Watchdog Rating: American Bull-Aussie dogs are one of the best watchdogs.

 • Impulse to Wander or Roam: American Bull-Aussie dogs tend to escape less than other breeds.

-• Adaptability: American Bull-Aussie dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: American Bull-Aussie dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: American Bull-Aussie dogs are very kid-friendly dogs.
+• Child Compatibility: American Bull-Aussie dogs are very kid-friendly dogs.

 • Senior Citizens Friendly: American Bull-Aussies are one of the best breeds for elderly people.